-It is common to link the unit tests of your library to a continuos integration (CI) system like Travis.
+It is common to link the unit tests of your library to a continuous integration (CI) system like Travis.
 The typical behavior is to make Travis run all the unit tests when a developer makes a pull request to the master branch of your repo.
 That way you make sure that the code you have in master doesn't break.
-CI systems may be completed with Continuos Delivery, this is normally referred as CI/CD.
+CI systems may be completed with Continuous Delivery, this is normally referred to as CI/CD.

 Smoke tests are used to make sure that critical parts of the system work.
 They can be used in production systems to quickly check that there are no obvious failures.